 'At home in security for almost thirty years'

-Rijswijker Ben Evers (55) has been working at Werkse since 1994!
-And is having a great time.
-After first doing some short jobs at Assembly and Packaging, he joined Security in 1995.
-He has been working there for almost 30 years now.
+Rijswijk resident Ben Evers (55) has been working at Werkse! and he's having a great time.
+After some short stints in Assembly and Packaging, he joined Security in 1995.
+He's been working there for almost 30 years now.

-Of those thirty years, Ben worked for about eight years at Museum Prinsenhof, which has been closed for several years since the beginning of 2025 due to a major renovation.
-In 1996, Ben obtained the required diploma Security 2: ‘From that moment I am a qualified security guard.
-Later I did the training as a Business Rescuer (BHV).’
+Of those thirty years, Ben worked for about eight years at the Prinsenhof Museum, which has been closed for several years since early 2025 due to major renovations.
+In 1996, Ben obtained the required Security 2 diploma: "From that moment on, I became a certified security guard.
+Later, I completed training as a Company Emergency Response Officer (BHV)."

-AIn addition, he did the BHV Team Leader course and a special BHV training for the cultural sector.
-‘That was necessary for my work at Museum Prinsenhof.
-If an emergency occurs there, you also need to know how to bring works of art to safety with policy, in addition to bringing people to safety.
+He also completed the Emergency Response Team Leader course and specialized emergency response training for the cultural sector.
+"That was necessary for my work at the Prinsenhof Museum.
+If an emergency situation arises there, you also need to know how to properly secure artworks, in addition to keeping people safe."

-The core of the work at Prinsenhof for Ben is to monitor the entire building.
-‘That’s different from the work of a suppoost.
-It is fixed in a room, while the supervisor goes around the entire building.’
-The assignment he had as a security guard in Prinsenhof was to ensure that people did not get too close to works of art or touch them, and to intervene if someone became unwell.
-‘Hence those BHV courses.
-I was in the control room in Prinsenhof and was Team Leader BHV from that position.
-You then have to coordinate in emergencies, ensure that an ambulance comes and that the brothers can be at the scene of the accident quickly.
-You have to be able to switch and improvise quickly.
-Exciting and fun to do.’
+For Ben, the core of his work at Prinsenhof is patrolling the entire building.
+"That's different from the work of a security guard.
+They're stationed in a room, while the security guard patrols the entire building."
+His job as a security guard at Prinsenhof was to ensure that people didn't get too close to or touch artwork, and to intervene if someone became unwell.
+"That's why I took the Emergency Response training courses.
+I worked in the emergency response center at Prinsenhof and, from that position, was the Emergency Response Team Leader.
+In emergencies, you have to coordinate, ensure an ambulance arrives, and ensure the paramedics can quickly reach the scene of the accident.
+You have to be able to switch gears quickly and improvise.
+It's exciting and fun."

 Vital importance

-Do you want to receive the latest news?
+Would you like to receive the latest news?

 -